 Pablo Carreno Busta (often called PCB by fans and fellow players) doesn’t get the respect he deserves.
 There are so many good players from Spain that Busta often gets looked over.

 Busta reached the top 10 in world rankings for the first time in 2017.
-He won the silver medal at the 2020 Tokyo Olympics.
-On his way to the final at the Tokyo Olympics, he beat Novak Djokovic.
+He won the bronze medal at the 2020 Tokyo Olympics.
+On his way to the semifinal at the Tokyo Olympics, he beat Novak Djokovic.
 As a junior, Busta reached a peak ranking of world number 6.

 But his excellent results on the court have caught the attention of sponsors.
 His sponsors are Joma, Wilson, Peugeot, and ISDIN.
 He has earned over $18 million in his career.

 Pablo Carreno Busta Busta has an apparel and shoe sponsorship deal with Joma.
 He currently wears the Joma Ace Pro shoes on the court.
 Joma is a Spanish sports apparel and footwear manufacturer.
 The company produces apparel and footwear for a number of sports including soccer, basketball, volleyball, running, and tennis.

 Busta has a racquet sponsorship deal with Wilson.
 He currently uses the Wilson Blade 98 18×20 v7 racquet.

 Busta is a brand ambassador for French automaker Peugeot.
 Fellow tennis stars Alexander Zverev and Lucas Pouille also endorse the brand.
 Peugeot has been a sponsor at the French Open for more than 35 years.

 ISIDIN makes skincare products.
 Busta has posted pictures on social media channels using ISDIN products.